-- Proposition of the Teaching people about hardware and software without emphasizing safety, security, and compliance with laws and regulations would be irresponsible and unethical. - you to drive a car and not mentioning things like Safety, State Driving Laws, and the Rules of the Road.
+- Teaching people about hardware and software without emphasizing safety, security, and compliance with laws and regulations would be irresponsible and unethical. - It would be like teaching you to drive a car and not mentioning things like Safety, State Driving Laws, and the Rules of the Road.